v-sbradley/bacx-pr/topics/tv-technical-videos.md

 # Technical videos: Get started

-This process is for PMs to use to create demo videos about their features for CCA, Business 360, Sales, Forms Pro, and Marketing.
+This process is for PMs to use to create post-release demo videos about their features for Customer Care apps, Business 360, Sales, Forms Pro, and Marketing.

 Your contacts are Abhinav Dhankar (abdhanka) and your writer.